 U.S. Assistance to Mauritania

-The U.S. assists Mauritania with partnerships aimed at improving public health, preventing and combating violent extremism and providing food security and humanitarian assistance to vulnerable populations, including Malian refugees.
-Another key mission in Mauritania is to advocate for a democratic and peaceful transfer of power in 2019 from one elected president to another for the first time in Mauritania’s history.
-The U.S. suspended nonhumanitarian and nontrade-related foreign assistance to the Mauritanian government in 2018 due to Mauritania’s status as a Tier 3 country on the Trafficking in Persons Report.
-Mauritania is a member of the Trans-Sahara Counterterrorism Partnership (TSCTP) and receives security assistance to support its counterterrorism efforts.
+In FY22, the United States government obligated over $68 million to support programs primarily focused on education, humanitarian and development assistance.
+The United States. also assists Mauritania with partnerships aimed at improving public health, preventing and combating violent extremism and providing food security and humanitarian assistance to vulnerable populations, including Malian refugees.
+Another key mission in Mauritania is to advocate for free and fair elections and peaceful transfers of power, like that in 2019 which marked the first peaceful transfer of power between two democratically-elected leaders in Mauritania’s history.
+Mauritania is a member of the Trans-Sahara Counterterrorism Partnership (TSCTP) and has received security assistance to support its counterterrorism efforts.

 Bilateral Economic Relations

 The United States has limited, but growing trade and investment relations with Mauritania.
-Mauritania is a rising player on the world natural gas stage, and the Embassy works closely with the government to ensure that U.S. companies are able to compete for projects related to the development of this resource.
-Mauritania lost eligibility for trade benefits under the African Growth and Opportunity Act in 2018 due to a lack of progress combatting the lingering effects of hereditary slavery.
+Mauritania is a rising player on the world natural gas stage and a potential leader for large renewable energy projects.
+The Embassy works closely with the government to ensure that U.S. companies are able to compete for projects related to the development of these resources.
+Mauritania lost eligibility for trade benefits under the African Growth and Opportunity Act in 2019 due to a lack of progress combatting forced labor and hereditary slavery.

 Mauritania’s Membership in International Organizations